ethereum-optimism/optimism/deposits.md

 transaction type on the L1 chain in the future.
 We don't pick `0x7F` itself in case it becomes used for a variable-length encoding scheme.

+### Uses of the Deposit Transaction Type

-Although in practice we define only one new transaction type we can distinguish between two distinct transactions which occur in the deposit block, based on their positioning.
-The first transaction MUST be a [L1 attributes deposit][l1-attributes-deposit], followed by a an array of zero-or-more [L1 transaction deposits][l1-transaction-deposits] submitted to the deposit feed contract by accounts on L1.
+Although in practice we define only one new transaction type we can distinguish between two distinct situations which occur in the deposit block, based on their positioning.

+1. The first transaction MUST be a [L1 attributes deposit][l1-attributes-deposit], followed by
+2. an array of zero-or-more [L1 transaction deposits][l1-transaction-deposits] submitted to the deposit feed contract on L1.

+The rationale for creating only one new transaction type is to minimize both modifications to L1 client software and complexity in general.

 > **TODO** Specify and link to deposit blocks